Skip To Content

 METRO Select

-METRO Drives (formerly SCAT) is an origin-to-destination, shared ride service designed for older adults and persons with disabilities.
-METRO Drives transports individuals to and from medical appointments and work throughout Summit County during designated hours of operation.
+METRO SCAT is an origin-to-destination, shared ride service designed for older adults and persons with disabilities.
+METRO SCAT transports individuals to and from medical appointments, grocery trips, and work throughout Summit County during designated hours of operation.

-The service is broken down into two categories: METRO Drives Temporary and METRO Drives Senior.
+The service is broken down into two categories: SCAT Temporary and SCAT Senior.

-2. METRO Drives Senior Service is available for eligible Summit County residents who are age 62 and older.
-METRO Drives Senior is available for one round trip per day.
+• SCAT Senior Service is available for eligible Summit County residents who are age 62 and older.
+SCAT Senior is available for one round trip per day.
 Grocery trips within a six mile radius from the passenger’s home and nursing home visits are offered.

-METRO Drives operates Monday through Friday and hours vary based on location.
-METRO Drives fare is $2.00 per ride.
-A companion may accompany the primary METRO Drives passenger for an additional $2.00 per ride.
+METRO SCAT operates Monday through Friday and hours vary based on location.
+SCAT fare is $2.00 per ride.
+A companion may accompany the primary SCAT passenger for an additional $2.00 per ride.

 ADA Complementary Paratransit